 An Anti-Money Laundering program is a series of rules and regulations that protect financial institutions, banks, and other organizations to prevent and detect the threat of money laundering.
 The Anti-money laundering compliance program is a never-ending process, the United States Bank Secrecy Act (BSA) has been amended over and over again to keep up with fraudsters.
 The EU’s AMLD5 (5th Anti-Money Laundering Directive) has heavily influenced the Bank Secrecy Act.

 Keeping all this in mind and the changing fraud trends, banks, financial institutions, and other businesses operating in the industry should build robust and flexible programs.
 Building a successful AML compliance program is a huge challenge, and businesses need to do a lot to build a successful program.

 What Should an AML Program Do?

-The primary aim of an AML compliance program should be to help banks and financial institutions detect and prevent financial fraud associated with money laundering, tax evasion, fraud, and terrorist funding.
+The primary aim of an AML compliance program, supported by AML software, is to help banks and financial institutions detect and prevent financial fraud, including money laundering, tax evasion, fraud, and terrorist funding.
+It enables the monitoring of suspicious activities and facilitates reporting to the authorities.
 Suspicious activities need to keep track of suspicious activities and should have a way to report them to authorities.
 Ideally, an AML compliance should leverage the effectiveness of the internal systems to detect money laundering.

 An Anti-Money Laundering compliance program should have strong foundations, a strong understanding of AML rules and regulations, and personnel oversight.
 The right set of technologies such as online proof of address verification, online document verification, or Open Banking APIs can help in building robust and agile AML compliance programs.